zanderdk/Minecraft-writeup/README.md

 create(2, 0x500, b"D"*0x80)
 ```

-lets have a look at gdb at this point in time, breaking just after the unlink has happend inside libc at malloc.c:3710.
+lets have a look at gdb at this point, breaking just after the unlink has happend inside libc at `malloc.c:3710`.
-**Yes we end up with a libc pointer in `mem[0]` pointing into the `main arena`.** It actualy points right back at the unsortedbin.
+**Yes we end up with a libc pointer in `mem[0]` pointing into the `main arena`.** It actually points right back at the unsortedbin.

 ![gdb output 6](imgs/gdb_out6.png)

-The unsortedbin is actually a noded it self in this doubly linked list.
-When we unlink the first element in the list we have to enure that the new first element in the list hash a `fd` pointing to the unsortedbins compeling the loop of nodes in the linked list.
+The unsortedbin is actually a node it self in this doubly linked list.
+When we unlink the first element in the list we have to ensure that the new first element in the list hash a `fd` pointing to the unsortedbins, completting the loop of nodes in the linked list.

 The code for unlinking can be found in `malloc.c:3788` and also shown in a snippet above. `unsorted_chunks (av)->bk = bck;` and `bck->fd = unsorted_chunks (av);`.